Integrate Oracle Fusion Cloud with Data Lakehouse or Warehouse: The Ultimate Guide to Streamline Your Data Flow using BI Connector With Fabric

 Single Source of Truth

 Creating a single source of truth remains the largest use case for Oracle Fusion Cloud and Data Lake/Warehouse integration.
-Enterprises have maintained a single source of truth for years in a central data warehouse on platforms such as SQL Server, Azure SQL, Snowflake, etc. These companies are already bringing their data from different sources, such as Salesforce, ServiceNow, ADP, etc., into their Data Warehouse platforms.
-However, when they start using Oracle Fusion Cloud, they face the challenge of bringing the Fusion data to their Data Warehouse.
+Enterprises have maintained a single source of truth for years in a central data warehouse on platforms such as SQL Server, Azure SQL or Snowflake.
+These companies are already bringing their data from different sources (Salesforce, ServiceNow, ADP, or others) into their Data Warehouse platforms.
+However, when they adopt Oracle Fusion Cloud, they struggle to bring Fusion data into the warehouse.

-In addition, in recent years, the concept of a Data Lake or Lakehouse has rapidly caught up due to its flexibility to store unstructured data as well.
-The data lake strategy helps companies maintain a single source of truth without worrying about the data format.
+In recent years, the concept of a Data Lake or Lakehouse gained traction.
+This is due to its flexibility to store unstructured data.
+The Data Lake strategy helps companies maintain a unified data source without concerns about data formats.

 Modern BI and Analytics Capability

 The next most prominent use case is from a BI and analytics standpoint.
 The Oracle Fusion Cloud applications are bundled with the Oracle Transactional Business Intelligence (OTBI) reporting module.
-However, the module has limited data visualization capability, which is driving users to bring the Fusion data to a user-friendly data visualization tool such as Power BI.
+However, the module has limited data visualization capability.
+This limitation drives users to bring Fusion data into user-friendly tools such as Power BI.

 AI and ML Projects

-Historical Data Capture is one of the crucial aspects of AI and ML projects, and capturing Oracle data from Fusion Cloud applications is at the forefront for these organizations.
-This allows them to predict the future and make proactive decisions to achieve business goals.
+Historical Data Capture is crucial for AI and ML projects.
+Capturing Oracle data from Fusion Cloud applications is a top priority for these organizations.
+This capability allows them to forecast trends.
+They can also make proactive decisions to achieve strategic business goals.

 Oracle Fusion Cloud + Data Lakehouse Integration: Bottlenecks Faced

-In this section, we’ll take a quick look at the list of bottlenecks that companies are facing when integrating the Oracle Fusion Cloud with Data Lakehouse.
+In this section, we’ll take a quick look at the main bottlenecks.
+These are the common issues companies face when integrating Oracle Fusion Cloud with a Data Lakehouse.

 Fusion Database Inaccessible